myselfayush010/Debian-Hacking-Tools/README.md

-# KALI LINUX ALL TOOLS INSTALL IN ONE CLICK NO MATTER WHICH OPERATING SYSTEM YOU ARE USING
+# KALI LINUX ALL TOOLS INSTALL IN just one click only in debian based operating system

 SUPPORTED ALL DEBIAN BASED LINUX.